artscorestudio/layout-bundle/Resources/doc/layout-models.md

 ```

 ## Backend/admin model
-The second model is a simple twig template for a backend/admin layout :
+The second model is a simple twig template for a backend/admin layout, extend it like frontend_model.html.twig.

-[Not yet implemented]
+[1]: enable-external-library.md